-UH Business majors need only complete one Bauer College of Business Scholarship application form to be considered for all the Bauer College of Business Scholarships for which they qualify.
+UH business majors need only complete one Bauer College of Business Scholarship application form each academic year to be considered for all the Bauer College of Business Scholarships for which they qualify.
 The application deadline is March 1 for awards for the following academic year (Fall/Spring).
 Late applications will be accepted but will only be considered if there are awards remaining after the initial review.

-The Elizabeth D. Rockwell Career Services Center actively provides business students and alumni with the information, ideas, and practical skills necessary to obtain a satisfying career in today's competitive marketplace.
-The center hosts workshops and individual counseling sessions to teach students job search skills and introduces them, through events and presentations, to various companies and business opportunities.
+The Rockwell Career Center located on the 2nd floor of Cemo Hall actively provides business students with the information, opportunities, and practical skills necessary to obtain a satisfying career in today's competitive marketplace.
+The center provides targeted job listings, on-campus recruiting, recruiting events, internships, job search resources and individual counseling sessions to complement C.T.
+Bauer College students' academic experiences with professional development to help them attain successful and fulfilling business careers.

-Research and Instructional Computing Services (RICS) offers student computing labs for use in completing course assignments and obtaining hands-on experience with technology mirroring today's business environments.
-The state-of-the-art labs provide Bauer students with the latest software and access to a color laser printer and scanner.
-RICS offers wireless network service throughout Melcher Hall, providing mobile connectivity to the Internet and laser printers.
-Students must have a laptop to access this wireless network.
+The Bauer Division of Technology offers student computing labs for use in completing course assignments and obtaining hands-on experience with technology mirroring today's business environments.
+The state-of-the-art labs provide Bauer students with the latest software and access to laser printers.
+BDT works with Technology Support Services to offer wireless network service throughout Melcher Hall and Cemo Hall.

 Alpha Kappa Psi